mintme-com/pool/README.md

     "poolFee": 1.0,
     // Pool fees beneficiary address (leave it blank to disable fee withdrawals) "poolFeeAddress": "",
+    // Dev donation level (10.0 means 10% of poolFee, so if poolFee is set to 1.0 and devDonate to 10.0, dev donation level is 0.1%)
+    "devDonate": 10.0,
     // Unlock only if this number of blocks mined back "depth": 120,
     // Simply don't touch this option